-- 4.3 The specific Conservation Values and characteristics of the Protected Property are documented in an inventory of relevant features of the Protected Property ("Baseline Documentation"), which is incorporated into this Conservation Easement by this reference.
-The Baseline Documentation consists of reports, maps, photographs, and other documentation held by Grantee that provide, collectively, an accurate representation of the Protected Property at the time of this grant of Conservation Easement and that is intended to serve as an objective information baseline for monitoring compliance with the terms of this Conservation Easement.
-A summary of said Baseline Documentation, signed and dated, by both Grantor and Grantee is contained in Exhibit D, Baseline Report.
+- documented in an inventory of relevant features of the Protected Property are documented in an inventory of relevant features of the Protected Property ("Baseline Documentation"), which is incorporated into this Conservation Easement by this reference.
+The Baseline Documentation consists of reports, maps, photographs, and other documentation held by Grantee that provide, collectively, an accurate representation of the Protected Property at the time of this grant of Conservation tasement and that is intended to serve as an objective information baseline for monitoring compliance with the terms of this Conservation Easement.
+The Baseline Documentation is on file and will be retained at Grantee's office and will be made available to Grantor upon request.
+A summary of said Baseline Documentation, signed and dated, by both Grantor and Grantee is contained in Exhibit C, Baseline Report.
 In any conflict or inconsistency between the terms of this Conservation Easement and the Baseline Report, the terms of this Conservation Easement shall control. - 4.4 The Property would be extremely desirable property for residential and other development because of its location and orientation.
 In the absence of this Conservation Easement, the Protected Property could be developed in the future for additional residential and other uses in a manner which would destroy the Conservation Values of the Protected Property.